DigitaleGesellschaft/jekyll-theme-conference/README.md

   - pointing to a _file_ uploaded to the `/documents` folder: `file:`, or
   - pointing to an external _video_: `video:`.
 - optionally, if it is disabled (`disabled: true`),
-- optionally, if it should open in a iframe embedded in a popup-like modal (`iframe: true`), and
+- optionally, if it should open in an iframe embedded in a popup-like modal (`iframe: true`), and
 - optionally, an icon to show in front of the title (`icon: ` followed by the [Bootstrap Icons](https://icons.getbootstrap.com/) icon name to show).

 Using the `file:` indicator, the